SanaAdeelKhan/geo-gap-compass/backend/readme.md

-# 🧠 GEO-Gap Compass — Backend API
+# 🌍 GEO Gap Compass - Backend

-This is the **FastAPI backend** for the GEO-Gap Compass project.
+This is the **FastAPI backend** for the GEO Gap Compass project.
-It provides AI-powered endpoints for prompt processing, citation extraction, and creative reimagination features used by the frontend (Next.js).
+It powers the AI and data APIs that interact with the frontend (Next.js app).

 ---

 ## 🚀 Tech Stack